-Neuropsychology—which encompasses brain science and cognitive psychology—explores how individuals learn, process, and store information.
+Neuropsychology—which encompasses brain science and cognitive psychology—explores how individuals learn, process and store information.
 As a neuropsychological associate, you will study how people process thoughts and assess their capacity for learning new things and retaining information.
-There are many subfields within neuropsychology, so it is common for neuropsychologists and neuropsychological associates to focus their work on certain populations, specific health issues, or disabilities.
+There are many subfields within neuropsychology, so it is common for neuropsychologists and neuropsychological associates to focus their work on certain populations, specific health issues or disabilities.

-For example, as a neuropsychological assistant, you may work with infants and toddlers in the area of developmental disorders, or you may work with older adults in the area of dementia and other cognitive diseases.
+For example, as a neuropsychological assistant, you may work with infants and toddlers in the area of developmental issues, or you may work with older adults in the area of dementia and other cognitive diseases.

 Outside of the clinical setting, most neuropsychologists work in academia or government or in private research institutes.